Close up of bearded man in blue check shirt behind laptop

 It has, however, stirred up some misunderstanding around what exactly Microsoft mean by this term and how it’s any different to how organisations are currently managing their devices.
 In this blog, we’ll try to explain what it all means and how adopting a modern approach is to your benefit.

-Microsoft Intune Demo: Achieve Unified Device Management
+Microsoft Intune Suite Demo: Unified Endpoint Management

 What is modern device management?